Type2DiabetesSystematicReview/nma_more_covariates_public/analysis_plan.md

 - Duration of type 2 diabetes - gamma for all trials EXCEPT ones with a mean duration of less than one year, in which case use log-normal
 - BMI - log-normal distribution
 - eGFR - Weibull distribution
-- Systolic blood pressure - log-normal distribution
-- HDL and total cholesterol ratio - both log-normal (see below)

-All of the above distributions will be truncated if there are relevant eligibility criteria (eg minimum of one year with type 2 diabetes).
-We had originally intended to use mid-blood pressure (defined as 0.5 × (systolic blood pressure + diastolic blood pressure)).
-However, we have instead opted for systolic blood pressure alone because more aggregate level trials report systolic blood pressure than report diastolic blood pressure.

-For Total:HDL ratio (the ratio between total and HDL cholesterol) we have chosen a log-normal distribution because, if total cholesterol and HDL cholesterol are both log-normally distributed the ratio is also log-normally distributed.
-This is particularly useful for total:HDL ratio because some trials report the ratio and other trials the components.
-Therefore, for the aggregate data, to calculate the total:HDL cholesterol ratio from HDL and total cholesterol ratio, we will sample from a multivariate log-normal distribution (assuming the same correlation as described in @sec-correlations).
-To avoid sampling error, we will obtain a very large number of samples from this distribution and use these samples to calculate the mean and standard deviation of the log-normally distributed HDL:total cholesterol ratio.

 Where aggregate-level trials do not provide the relevant parameters needed for the chosen statistical distribution (as will usually be the case) we will estimate these by numerical optimisation based on the statistics which are reported (eg means, standard deviations, quantiles - either directly or calculable from the number of participants within bins with most trials reporting means and standard deviations).
 This is similar to the approach we used in the previous paper.
 The need to perform this estimation is the reason why we confined ourselves to one or two-parameter distributions when checking the fit of different distributions to the trial IPD.